jordan-johnson/SOQLBuilder/README.md

 # SOQLBuilder
 Quickly query in Apex (Salesforce).
 I built this because sometimes you'll need to pull a bunch of fields from an object which creates messy code.
+SOQL doesn't support something like "SELECT * FROM ..." so this can help with that.

 ## To do
 *	Write test class